ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 ### What does `&` prepended to an argument mean?

-If the last formal argument of a method is preceeded with an ampersand, a block following the method call will be converted into a `Proc` object and assigned to the formal parameter.
+If the last formal argument of a method is preceded with an ampersand (`&`), a block following the method call will be converted into a `Proc` object and assigned to the formal parameter.

-If the last actual argument in a method invocation is a `Proc` object, you can preceed its name with an ampersand to convert in into a block.
+If the last actual argument in a method invocation is a `Proc` object, you can precede its name with an ampersand to convert in into a block.
 The method may then use `yield` to call it.

 ~~~
 square = proc { |i| i*i }